1992 Queensland storms: Tornadoes

-Oakhurst tornado
+Oakhurst, Queensland

 Early in the afternoon, another supercell developed around the town of Maryborough, around 300 km north of Brisbane.
-It developed rapidly also, and at 2:30pm a number of reports sent to the Bureau of Meteorology reported a tornado had touched down in Oakhurst, a rural area 10 km west of Maryborough.
+It developed rapidly also, and at 2:30pm a number of reports sent to the Bureau of Meteorology reported that this intense tornado touched down in Oakhurst, a rural area 10 km west of Maryborough.
 However, due to the low population density in the area the reported damage was sparse, with one house destroyed, several others unroofed and hundreds of trees were snapped.

 Upon investigation and analysis of measurements and the damage caused by the tornado, it was given a rating of 'F3' on the Fujita scale.
 This was one of the most powerful tornadoes ever recorded in Australia, and the scale indicated the tornado may have produced winds of between 252 and 300 kilometres per hour.

-Bucca tornado
+Bucca, Queensland

-Only minutes after the Oakhurst tornado, another supercell developed to the south-west of Bundaberg, around 400 km north of Brisbane and 150 km north of the Oakhurst tornado.
+Only minutes after the F3 tornado in Oakhurst, another supercell developed to the south-west of Bundaberg, around 400 km north of Brisbane and 150 km north of the F3 tornado.
 It strengthened and moved in a north-east direction, causing severe damage to Bullyard and Bucca areas with giant hailstones, described as the size of a "cricket ball".

-The supercell then spawned a tornado in the Bucca and Kolan area.
+The supercell then spawned this violent and significant tornado in the Bucca and Kolan area.
 According to reports by meteorologists, the tornado was so strong and the effects caused on the area it hit were so extreme that household appliances were displaced, small objects were embedded in trees and house walls, and "a 3-tonne truck body was carried 300 metres across the ground".
 However, as with Oakhurst, the rural nature of the area affected limited the damage caused by the tornado.

 Examination by a severe weather team from the Bureau of Meteorology examined the damage in the Bucca and Kolan region and recorded it as an 'F4' on the Fujita scale.
 This corresponds to the tornado being able to produce winds between 331 and 417 kilometres per hour and of 'devastating' intensity.
-This is the first tornado ever to be recorded as an F4 in Australian history.
+This is the first tornado ever to be recorded as an F4 in Australian history, and the first violent tornado in the country since 1876.